columbia/SmartInv/README.md

 # SmartInv

+**Update: SmartInv is in the process of obtaining Columbia license agreement and will release all infomration once we obtain all agreements**

 To be released before conference presentation in May - stay tuned.

-Projected Release Schedule:
+**The project release date applies to Columbia internal access only** Projected Release Schedule:

 All datasets for finetuning and evaluation - March.
 9th